icecapdx/minecraft/README.md

 Recompiled using the [ReXGlue SDK](https://github.com/rexglue/rexglue-sdk)

+Currently it isn't playable and all that shows is a black screen.

 ## Setup

 1. Ensure REXSDK is set properly in your environment - see [ReXGlue SDK](https://github.com/rexglue/rexglue-sdk) for more info